southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

   > **Note:** To run this sample in you development machine, it may be necessary to build the SDK after disabling the publishing of performance metrics to your Amazon CloudWatch account.
 Refer to the [Building the Sample](#building-the-sample) section for more details.

-- The CDI Pipe component requires several [Boost](https://www.boost.org/) libraries that you can obtain using any suitable mechanism, for example, using the [vcpkg](https://github.com/microsoft/vcpkg) package manager.
+- The CDI Pipe component requires several [Boost](https://www.boost.org/) libraries that you can obtain by any suitable means, for example, using the [vcpkg](https://github.com/microsoft/vcpkg) package manager.
 The steps to download and build vcpkg are described in detail in their [Getting Started](https://github.com/microsoft/vcpkg#getting-started) document.
 Briefly:
   - Clone the vcpkg repo from GitHub: https://github.com/Microsoft/vcpkg.
   - In the vcpkg root directory, run the vcpkg bootstrapper:
     - `bootstrap-vcpkg.bat` (Windows)